hyle-team/zano-extension/README.md

 Approve connection requests from supported dApps.
 Sign transactions securely.

-## Contributing

-Contributions are welcome!
-Feel free to submit issues or pull requests.

-## License

-MIT License

 ## Cross-Platform (Chrome & Firefox) Support

 This extension is now fully cross-browser compatible!
 The codebase and build process have been updated to support both Chrome and Firefox with a single codebase.
 Key changes include: